wp-plugins/tabby-responsive-tabs/readme.txt

 Site-specific customisation work is beyond of the scope of the free support I am able to provide.
 I am happy to take on CSS work as a paid job or you can style your tabs to match your theme using the optional [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on plugin.

 Plugin support for Tabby Responsive Tabs is provided at the [plugin's support forum](http://wordpress.org/support/plugin/tabby-responsive-tabs/ "Tabby Responsive Tabs plugin support forum") on WordPress.org.

+= Why can't I get the Target Parameter to Work =

+This is like any other URL parameter so you need to use a valid structure for the query string.

+If there's already a parameter in a query string, including the one included in the url when using default ugly permalinks, subsequent parameters must be appended using an ampersand.
+eg:

+`
+yoursite.com/?page_id=1&target=phone-numbers
+`

 = How will the tabs print? =